HaileyLV/PA1489-project/Engineer diary/Hailey Lundkvist Engineering diary.md

 # **In this text I'll be updating progress, problems I've encountered and solutions along with other things I've learned in this course.**

+## Things I've done weekly
+- I have tried my best to read up on everything that has been done within the project.
+- Taking notes of new commands I learn.
+- Research different methods of doing the project (trying to decide which program is best).
+- Keeping track of things I've done durring each week by writing in my Engineering diary.

 ## Things about the text
 - Text is divided into two parts
     1. My work throughout the weeks